Nevid-786/RescueAstra/README.md

 ###  Forest-Fire Monitoring

-Detection and monitoring of fire/smoke observations.
+Detection and monitoring of fire and smoke observations.

 ###  Missing-Person Search